-Sport, Recreation and Playspace initiatives budget of \$10.1 million will deliver the completion of New Changeroom Facilities and Lindblom Park for \$1.2M, upgrade of the Parafield Gardens BMX Track for \$1.0M, and new or upgraded Playspaces in Paralowie, including Mario Reserve, Metala Reserve and Coogee Reserve, Laurence's Green, Parafield Gardens, and Carlyle Reserve, Pooraka.
-Other infrastructure upgrades focus upon improvement of the Bicycle Network, City Wide Trails, Sports Court Lighting, Pump Tracks and new Clubroom Facilities at Para Hills Oval.
+Sport, Recreation and Playspace initiatives budget of \$9.3 million will deliver the completion of new changeroom facilities and Lindblom Park for \$1.2M, upgrade of the Parafield Gardens BMX track for \$1.0M, and new or upgraded playspaces in Paralowie, including Mario Reserve, Metala Reserve and Coogee Reserve, Laurence's Green, Parafield Gardens, and Carlyle Reserve, Pooraka.
+Other infrastructure upgrades focus upon improvement of the Bicycle Network, city wide trails, sports court lighting, pump tracks and new clubroom facilities at Para Hills Oval.

-New Traffic and Pedestrian Infrastructure projects will be delivered at a cost of \$2.1 million in 2025/26.
-These include minor and major traffic and pedestrian infrastructure improvements including School Zones, Pedestrian Crossings, Footpaths and Kerb Ramps.
-Also proposed are pedestrian and traffic improvements and Salisbury North Oval.
+New traffic and pedestrian infrastructure projects will be delivered at a cost of \$1.2 million in 2025/26.
+These include minor and major traffic and pedestrian infrastructure improvements such as school zones, pedestrian crossings, Footpaths and kerb ramps.
+Also proposed are pedestrian and traffic improvements at Salisbury North Oval.

-Investment in flood management and mitigation and drainage receives an additional \$1 million in funding in 2025/26 to address local flooding previously known and new localised flooding problems and flood mitigation works at Goddard Drive, Salisbury Park and Canterbury Drive Reserve, Salisbury Heights and flow path upgrades at Carlingford Drive and Saints Road, Salisbury Park.
+Investment in flood management and mitigation and drainage receives an additional \$1 million in funding in 2025/26 to address local flooding, previously known and new localised flooding problems, flood mitigation works at Goddard Drive, Salisbury Park and Canterbury Drive Reserve, Salisbury Heights and flow path upgrades at Carlingford Drive and Saints Road, Salisbury Park.

-New funding for Salisbury Water Business Unit is provided for capacity expansion of the Bellchambers Managed Aquifer Recharge Scheme, upgrade of tank and booster pump station systems at key distribution locations and extension of the recycled water supply to reactivated Reserves across Council.
+New funding for Salisbury Water

+Business Unit is provided for capacity

+expansion of the Bellchambers

+Managed Aquifer Recharge Scheme,

+upgrade of tank and booster pump

+station systems at key distribution

+locations and extension of the recycled

+water supply to reactivated reserves

+across Council.